castocolina/consul_mini_ws/README.md

 ## Overview

 ## Main Goals
- 1. Tools install
+ 1. Tools installation
  1. Start Agent node
  1. Add data from CLI
+ 1. Exercise 1: Using templates
- 1. Add / Change data from UI
+ 1. Exercise 2: Use Add / Change data from UI
  1. Create template from data
  1. Template once before start application
  1. Use template, start application & restart with each changes